 Transitioning to an Adult GI Provider

 The Doc4me app helps adolescents and young adults with inflammatory bowel disease find a doctor who treats adults with inflammatory bowel disease in a specific area.
-Doc4me also helps young people get ready for their medical visit with their new doctor by knowing what to bring and how to prepare.
+Doc4me also helps young people get ready and prepare for their medical visit with their new doctor.

 Find a doctor in your area

 You can easily find adult inflammatory bowel disease doctors in a specific city or ZIP code.
-The Doc4me app shows you all relevant information for that doctor, such as contact information, phone number, website, various languages spoken by the doctor and which insurances are covered.
+The Doc4me app shows you all information for that doctor, including contact information, phone number, website, languages spoken by the doctor and which insurances are covered.
 You can even bookmark doctors for later reference.

 One tap of a button shows the route on a map to the doctor’s address.

-Doc4me’s Transition Checklist reminds you of all the things you need to do to prepare for your transition.
+Doc4me’s Transition Checklist reminds you of all the things you need to do to prepare for your transfer from pediatric to adult healthcare.
 Once completed, you can print a Medical Information Worksheet that will help you answer questions that your new doctor will ask you.